FantasticFiasco/action-update-license-year/README.md

           token: ${{ secrets.GITHUB_TOKEN }}
 ```

-### I want to update my license on first commit each year
+### I want to update my license on first commit each year, and I want it merged

-Maybe you don't want to be disturbed during the new year festivities, and you know for a fact that you will forget to manually trigger the workflow.
+Maybe you don't want to be disturbed during the new year festivities, and you know for a fact that you'll forget to manually trigger the workflow.
 Another alternative is to update your license at first commit each year?
+With the addition of automatically merging it?
 For those situations we can use the following workflow.

 ```yaml
 name: Update copyright year(s) in license file